Troubleshoot common issues

-If your deployment includes personal vDisks (a Citrix Virtual Desktops feature), users may receive temporary profiles if the default processing of these disks has not been correctly adjusted.
+If your deployment includes personal vDisks (a Citrix Virtual Desktops feature), users might receive temporary profiles if the default processing of these disks has not been correctly adjusted.
 For more information, see Migrate user profiles.

-Users Cannot Log On (Event ID 1000, Source Userenv)
+Users cannot log on (Event ID 1000, Source Userenv)

 Users are unable to log on to a Citrix environment and receive the following error message: “Windows did not load your roaming profile and is attempting to log you on with your local profile… Contact your network administrator.”
-This appears in the Application event.
+This error appears in the Application event.
 Log on Windows as Event ID 1000, with source Userenv.

 In Citrix Virtual Desktops environments, a user can select a default printer but sometimes the selection is not retained between logons.
-This has been observed when a Citrix Virtual Desktops policy is used to set printers on pooled virtual desktops based on a Citrix Provisioning Services vDisk in Standard Image mode.
+This issue has been observed when a Citrix Virtual Desktops policy is used to set printers on pooled virtual desktops based on a Citrix Provisioning Services vDisk in standard image mode.
 This issue does not originate with Profile Management.
-Though the Profile Management log file shows that the registry entry for the printer is copied at logoff (which is expected) but NTUSER.dat for the user does not contain the entry (which is not expected).
+Though the Profile Management log file shows that the registry entry for the printer is copied at logoff (which is expected), NTUSER.dat for the user does not contain the entry (which is not expected).
 The issue in fact originates with the way Citrix Virtual Desktops uses the

 Sometimes, unexpected printers are added to profiles and, after users remove them, the printers reappear at the next logon.
 For more information, see the Profile Management support forum.